PlutusDeFi (PLT) Achieves Market Capitalization of $2.11 Million

 According to CryptoCompare, “ADD.xyz upholds the core values of decentralization.
 That’s why ADD.xyz’s Defi-As-A-Service solutions focus on user privacy, anonymity and maintaining sovereignty over users wealth.
 ADD.xyz aims to makes it easy to enter the world of decentralized finance.
 PlutusDeFi is rebranding its platform to Add.xyz.
 Please, visit the announcement page. “

-It is usually not possible to buy alternative cryptocurrencies such as PlutusDeFi directly using US dollars.
-Investors seeking to acquire PlutusDeFi should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy PlutusDeFi using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PlutusDeFi directly using U.S. dollars.
+Investors seeking to trade PlutusDeFi should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PlutusDeFi using one of the aforementioned exchanges.

 Receive News & Updates for PlutusDeFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PlutusDeFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.